SĀPH (Suction Activated Patent Hemostasis)

 How it works

-SĀPH is a closure device that achieves hemostasis after transradial procedures—without collapsing the artery.
+SĀPH is a closure device designed to achieve hemostasis after transradial procedures—without collapsing the artery.
 Here’s how it works:

-SĀPH: Align notch with sheath to guarantee “keel” is directly over the hole in artery.
+SĀPH: Align notch with sheath to “keel” is directly over the hole in artery.

-SĀPH applies controlled negative pressure (a gentle vacuum) to draw the arterial puncture site towards a soft, external seal.
+SĀPH is designed to apply controlled negative pressure (a gentle vacuum) to draw the arterial puncture site towards a soft, external seal.

-Syringe is removed and valve in the tubing holds the negative pressure.
+Syringe is removed and valve in the tubing is designed to hold the negative pressure.
 Device is very comfortable and is removed before discharge.

 Mechanism of action: gentle suction, not compression